trabianmatt/central-ledger/TransferGuide.md

 ***

 ## Introduction
-In this guide, we'll walk through the different steps of successfully executing a transfer:
+In this guide, we walk through the steps of successfully executing a transfer:
 * [**Creating accounts**](#step-1-creating-accounts)
 * [**Preparing a transfer**](#step-2-preparing-a-transfer)
 * [**Executing a transfer**](#step-3-executing-a-transfer)